maplibre/maplibre.github.io/content/news/2023-05-18-maplibre-newsletter-may-2023/index.md

 We would like to point out the [MapLibre User Group Japan](https://bit.ly/mug--jp) initiated by [Yasunori](https://github.com/dayjournal).
 The 5th event will take place [here](https://twitter.com/i/spaces/1nAJErzVBvgxL), June 7th, 2023 19:00 (JST).
 At the previous event 32 listeners participated when [MapLibre Native](https://github.com/maplibre/maplibre-native) was introduced.
 Another focus was [FOSS4G](https://2023.foss4g.org/).
 Anyone who is interested, please do not hesitate to join.
 Everyone is welcome.

 ## Next Up

+You will find us at [SotMUS](https://2023.stateofthemap.us/).
+[Yuri's](https://github.com/nyurik) topic June 9th 12:25pm (GMT-4) is: "MVT Tiles and Autonomous Driving, and other non-UI usage" with a Q&A, and June 10th 4:10pm (GMT-4): "MapLibre: a perfect map vis - are we there yet?".
+[Steve](https://github.com/sjg-wdw) will speaking about the status and future of MapLibre Native June 10th 2:45pm (GMT-4).

 We are looking forward to the preparations on the upcoming Governing Board Elections that will take place August 24th, 2023.